BatoolMM/R-markdown/_episodes/06-adding-footnotes.md

 ---
-title: "06-adding-footnotes"
+title: "Markdown Syntax: Adding Footnotes & Hyperlinks"
-teaching: 5 min
+teaching: 5
-exercises: 0 min
+exercises: 0
 questions:
 - How can we add footnotes?
 - How can we add hyperlinks?